 These fees may vary depending on the lender you choose.
 Here’s a basic rundown of each closing cost to give you an idea of what you can expect.

-Attorney fee – In some states, an attorney must review the paperwork on behalf of the buyer and lender.
-The fee can either be charged hourly or as a flat rate so talk to your lender about what to expect.
+• Attorney fee: In some states, an attorney must review the mortgage paperwork; fees vary and can be hourly or a flat rate.

-Broker fee – If you use a mortgage broker to secure your mortgage, they may charge a commission fee.
-Usually, this costs between 1% and 2% of your home’s purchase price.
+• Broker fee: If using a mortgage broker, they typically charge a commission, usually between 1% and 2% of the home’s purchase price.

-Origination fee – Some lenders charge an origination fee, while others may not.
-It compensates the lender for administrative tasks and typically amounts to 1% of the loan amount.
+• Origination fee: The origination fee compensates the lender for administrative tasks and is typically around 1% of the loan amount.

 Real Estate Fees